- Religious Freedom

-(1) The Vietnam Fatherland Front is a political alliance and a voluntary union of political organizations, sociopolitical organizations, social organizations and individuals representing their social classes and strata, nationalities, religions, and overseas Vietnamese.
+(1) The Vietnam Fatherland Front is a political alliance and a voluntary union of political organizations, sociopolitical organizations, social organizations and individuals representing their ... religions ... [among other things]

-(1) The citizen shall enjoy freedom of belief and of religion; he can follow any religion or follow none.
+(1) Every one shall enjoy freedom of belief and of religion; he can follow any religion or follow none.
 All religions are equal before the law.

-(3) No one has the right to infringe on the freedom of faith and religion or to take advantage of the latter to violate State laws and policies.
+(3) No one has the right to infringe on the freedom of belief and religion or to take advantage of belief and religion to violate the laws.

 The National Assembly has the following duties and powers:

-… 5.
-To decide on the State's policies on nationalities and policies on religions;
+(5) To decide on the State’s ... policies on religions;

 1. The Religious Characteristics of States Dataset Project: Government Religious Preference (GRP) measures government-level favoritism toward, and disfavor against, 30 religious denominations.
 A series of ordered categorical variables index the state's institutional favoritism in 28 different ways.
 The variables are combined to form five composite indices for five broad components of state-religion: official status, religious education, financial support, regulatory burdens, and freedom of practice.
 The five components' composites in turn are further combined into a single composite score, the GRP score.
 The RCS Data Project would like to acknowledge, recognize, and express our deepest gratitude for the significant contributions of Todd M. Johnson, the principal investigator of the World Christian Database, the co-principal investigator of the World Religion Database, and co-author of the World Christian Encyclopedia series.